Research | Expository | Talks | Organization | Figures

 Asymptotically short generalizations of $t$-design curves. arXiv:2505.03056, to be submitted for publication, 2025.

-Proves existence of asymptotically optimal approximate and weighted $t$-design curves satisfying certain desirable properties on the $d$-sphere for all odd $d$ in the approximate setting and all $d$ in the weighted setting, solving analogues of a problem posed by Ehler and Gröchenig.
-Explicit constructions are provided and formulas for such weighted $t$-design curves on the 2-sphere and 3-sphere are given for all $t$.
+Proves existence of asymptotically short (now shown to be asymptotically optimal) approximate and weighted $t$-design curves satisfying certain desirable properties on the $d$-sphere for all odd $d$ in the approximate setting and all $d$ in the weighted setting, solving analogues of a problem posed by Ehler and Gröchenig.

 Dynamical stability of translators under mean curvature flow.
 Posted to MIT SPUR website, 2022.